Abdelaziz of Morocco: Early reign

-Shortly before his death in 1894 Hassan I designed Mawlay Adb al-Aziz his heir, despite his young age, because his mother, Lalla Ruqiya al-Amrani was his favorite wife.
-His mother is often confused to be Aisha, the favorite slave concubine of Georgian origins who was bought in Istanbul by the vizir Sidi Gharnat and brought to the Sultan’s harem circa 1876.
-By the action of Ahmed bin Musa, the Chamberlain and Grand Wazir of the former sultan Hassan I, Abd al-Aziz's accession to the sultanate was ensured with little fighting.
-Ba Ahmed became regent and for six years showed himself a capable ruler.
+Abdelaziz's accession to the sultanate was ensured with little fighting because of his mother, Lalla Ruqaya, and Ba Ahmed, the chamberlain and grand vizier of Hassan I. Ba Ahmed became regent and for six years showed himself a capable ruler.

 In 1895, tribes of southern Morocco rose up in rebellion.
-At the head of an army, Abd al-Aziz marched south and defeated the southern rebels, triumphantly entering Marrakesh in March 1896 with his regent Ahmed, capturing a large booty of horses and camels.
+At the head of a mahalla with support from the large Mtougga tribe, Abdelaziz marched south and defeated the southern rebels, triumphantly entering Marrakesh in March 1896 with his regent Ahmed, capturing a large booty of horses and camels.

-On his death in 1900 the regency ended, and Abdelaziz took the reins of government into his own hands and chose an Arab from the south, Mehdi al-Menebhi, as his chief adviser.
+On his death in 1900 the regency ended, and Abdelaziz took the reins of government into his own hands.
+The new makhzen appointed by Abdelaziz favoured reform as the best way of preserving Moroccan independence.
+Originally, a cousin of Ba Ahmed became grand vizier but was replaced by an elderly Andalusian official Muhammad al-Mufaddal ibn Muhammad Gharnit.
+The minister of foreign affairs, Abd al-Karim ibn Sulayman, who supported refoms, and minister of finance, Abd al-Salam al-Tazi, remained in their positions.
+The most important figure in government was the royal favourite Mehdi al-Menebhi, an Arab from the south, and young mukhzani of rural origin who became his aide-de-camp and chief adviser.
+Menebhi like Abdelaziz supported reform and he was given the position of minister of war.
+Another important figure in this time was the Scottish drill sergeant "Qaid" Harry Aubrey de Vere Maclean who became part of Abdelaziz's inner circle providing him with entertainment and whatever he desired abroad.
+French diplomat Eugène Aubin described the makhzen as weak and one of "professional politicians, intriguing against one another, adopting different attitudes, and playing on the inexperience of the sovereign".

 On the same year, the French administration of Algeria called for the annexation of the Tuat region, which was part of Morocco back then, and owned religious and tributary allegiance to the sultans of Morocco.
 The territory was annexed by France in 1901.
 Subsequently, in 1903, France began to expand westwards towards Bechar and Tindouf, defeating the Moroccan forces in the Battle of Taghit and Battle of El-Moungar.